chrisvwx/MUMIMO.jl/README.md

 mimoUplink(1000,4,[4],[3],[1],[12],12,[10.0;],[-15.0:5:15])
 mimoUplink(1000,4,[2:8],[2],[0],[12],12,[10.0])
 ```
+All the figures below were generated on Travis-CI during continuous
+integration using "benchmark/perftest.jl"; the figures are generated
+automatically to explicitly show that the results can be easily
+replicated and to provide a trusted platform on which to compare
+MU-MIMO receivers.

 The first figure shows uncoded symbol error rate (SER) vs per-user SNR
 for a system in which each of 4 users transmits 4QAM symbols from a
 single antenna, and a 4-antenna receive site decodes all 4 users
 simultaneously.
+This wireless system is known by several names: the
+multiple-antenna downlink channel, the multiple-user multiple-input
+multiple-output (MU-MIMO) downlink, or (to information theorists) the
-A training sequence of 12 samples is used to learn the
+multiple-antenna multiple-access channel.
+A training sequence of 12
-channel, after which another 12 samples are used for data
+samples is used to learn the channel, after which another 12 samples
-transmission.
-Results from 1000 of these 24-sample frames are averaged
+are used for data transmission.
+Results from 1000 of these 24-sample
-for each SER value shown in the figure.
-The sphere decoder is best,
+frames are averaged for each SER value shown in the figure.
+The
-with VBLAST and the LLL receiver next, and finally the linear
+sphere decoder is best, with VBLAST and the LLL receiver next, and
-receivers.
-No interference is present, and the channel coefficients
+finally the linear receivers.
+No interference is present, and the
-are independent complex Gaussian.
+channel coefficients are independent complex Gaussian.
 ![SER vs SNR 4 Ant](benchmark/perfVsSNRqpsk4ant.png)

 The second figure is the same as the first, except with eight users